cetrespeo/ESP32-E-Paper-Weather/README.md

 - POWER
   - any +3.3V RED
   - any GND BLACK
-- VOLTAGE SENSOR (optional)
-  - pin 35 VOLTAGE (to the middle point of the 1MOhm voltage divider between Bat- and Bat+)
 - (optional in GoodDisplay some boards) NOT USED IN APP
   - pin 18 YELLOW - SCK
   - pin 23 BLUE   - DIN

+ Other OPTIONAL connections to Lolin32 board
+- BATT VOLTAGE SENSOR
+  - pin 35 VOLTAGE (connected to the middle point of the 1MOhm voltage divider between Bat- and Bat+)
+- INTERNAL TEMP SENSORS
+  - pin 15 DS18B20 Temperature sensor
+  - pin 34 TMP36 Temperature sensor

 Customize in hardcode (must edit config.h file with your values)
 - darksky api key (and OpenWeatherMap)